 Exploring Freetown Christiania

 It has to be said that Christiania is more of a curiosity than a tourist attraction.
 However, there are features that make it worth a visit.
 The creativity of the residents is apparent: there are outdoor sculptures, and every available surface seems to be painted with vivid patterns.
 The houses are individually designed, often brightly coloured and with a certain “home-made” quality.
 As you walk around, you’ll spot other quirks such as the “Embassy of Uzhupis” (Užupis is a similar bohemian community in Vilnius, Lithuania).

 For myself, I enjoyed the canal side walk, past the remains of the city’s defences.
 The locals were enjoying the summer sunshine, picnicking and sunbathing on the grass beside the water.
 Further along, I found a peaceful path, with the mounts of a rampart on one side, a nature reserve on the other.
 There were birds, butterflies and wild flowers, a pleasant retreat in the heart of the city.

 Guided tours are not permitted within Freetown Christiania.
-However, it is possible to take an “alternative tour” of Copenhagen’s red and green light areas, which ends close to Christiania so that you can explore for yourself.
+However, it is possible to take an “alternative tour” of Christianshavn, which talks about Christiania and ends close to the entrance to the colony so that you can explore for yourself.

 And, for some more lesser known things to do in the city have a look at this post – 7 Unique Things To Do In Copenhagen.